h4kd3v/Remote-Access-Trojan/README.md

 <h2>Components</h2>

-    Malware: The client-side program that infects a target system.<br />
+    Malware: The client-side program that infects a target system.
-    C2 Server: The server-side application that controls the infected machines.<br />
+    C2 Server: The server-side application that controls the infected machines.
-    Keylogger: A tool to capture and log keystrokes on the infected system.<br />
+    Keylogger: A tool to capture and log keystrokes on the infected system.

 <h2>Features</h2>

-    Remote Access: Control the infected machine remotely.<br />
+    Remote Access: Control the infected machine remotely.
-    Data Exfiltration: Extract data from the target machine.<br />
+    Data Exfiltration: Extract data from the target machine.
-    Keylogging: Capture and record keystrokes for analysis.<br />
+    Keylogging: Capture and record keystrokes for analysis.
-    Command Execution: Execute commands on the infected machine from the C2 server.<br />
+    Command Execution: Execute commands on the infected machine from the C2 server.